onzfonz/comp227/src/content/0/en/part0b.md

 ![sequence diagram of browser/server interaction](../../images/0/19e.png)

 - The browser fetches the HTML code defining the content and the structure of the page from the server using an HTTP GET request.
-- Links in the HTML code cause the browser to also fetch the CSS style sheet <i>main.css</i>...
+- Links in the HTML code cause the browser to also fetch the CSS style sheet *main.css*...
-- ...and a JavaScript code file <i>main.js</i>
+- ...and a JavaScript code file *main.js*
 - The browser executes the JavaScript code.
   The code makes an HTTP GET request to the address <https://studies.cs.helsinki.fi/exampleapp/data.json>, which returns the notes as JSON  data.
-- When the data has been fetched, the browser executes an <i>event handler</i>, which renders the notes to the page using the DOM-API.
+- When the data has been fetched, the browser executes an *event handler*, which renders the notes to the page using the DOM-API.

 ### Forms and HTTP POST